Vargasavour Recipes

 Chicken Provençal in a skillet with golden chicken thighs, cherry tomatoes, green olives, and herbs in a light garlic-wine sauce

-Why Chicken Provençal Tastes Like a Restaurant Dinner (With Simple Ingredients)
+Why Chicken Provençal Tastes Like a Restaurant Dinner

 Close-up of chicken Provençal with crispy chicken thighs, blistered cherry tomatoes, green olives, and chopped herbs in a skillet

-Key Ingredients
+Key Ingredients in Chicken Provencal

-• Chicken and Seasoning: I always use bone-in, skin-on chicken thighs; they stay juicy and crisp up beautifully in the skillet.
+• Chicken Thighs and Seasoning: I always use bone-in, skin-on chicken thighs; they stay juicy and crisp up beautifully in the skillet.
 A bit of kosher salt, black pepper, and a drizzle of extra virgin olive oil is all they need to shine.

-• Tomatoes and Wine: I use both chopped and cherry tomatoes for contrast; the chopped ones make the sauce rich while the fresh ones burst lightly as they roast.
+• Tomatoes and White Wine: I use both chopped and cherry tomatoes for contrast; the chopped ones make the sauce rich while the fresh ones burst lightly as they roast.
 A splash of white wine lifts everything with just the right amount of acidity.

 How to Make Chicken Provencal